Computer program: Basic

 However, the Basic syntax was too simple for large programs.
 Recent dialects added structure and object-oriented extensions.
 Microsoft's Visual Basic is still widely used and produces a graphical user interface.

 C

-C programming language (1973) got its name because the language BCPL was replaced with B, and AT&T Bell Labs called the next version "C." Its purpose was to write the UNIX operating system.
+C programming language (1973) got its name because the language BCPL was replaced with B, and AT&T Bell Labs called the next version "C".
+Its purpose was to write the UNIX operating system.
 C is a relatively small language, making it easy to write compilers.
 Its growth mirrored the hardware growth in the 1980s.
-Its growth also was because it has the facilities of assembly language, but uses a high-level syntax.
+Its growth also was because it has the facilities of assembly language, but it uses a high-level syntax.
 It added advanced features like: